 You might be on your last dollar, but it's not always a reason to sing the blues.
-In fact, in the strange world of taxation, your last dollar could actually put you in a higher tax bracket.
-Put on your shades, grab your guitar, and read on.
+In fact, in the strange world of the U.S. tax code, your last dollar could actually bump you up into a higher tax bracket.
+Put on your shades, grab your guitar, and read on to understand why.